Mageshmca2001/lms/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Usage

-To use the LMS website, navigate to [http://localhost:3000](http://localhost:3000) in your web browser.
-From here, you can access all the features of the platform.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.